 The large-scale collaboration constituted in the Humanities Without Walls (HWW) consortium and its initiatives makes possible many innovative and experimental objectives.

-- Achieving Impact: Operating at the scale of 15 large institutions, the consortium can meaningfully examine the impact of experiments in pedagogy and in multi-institutional collaborative research in the humanities.
+- Operating at the scale of 15 large institutions allows HWW to magnify the impact of experiments in pedagogy and in multi-institutional collaborative research in the humanities.

-- Distributing Risk: A consortium permits a degree of experimentation and innovation that no single institution might be willing to risk on its own.
+- By distributing risks, HWW permits a degree of experimentation and innovation that no single institution might be willing to risk on its own.

-- Testing New Research Strategies: The ability to try newly developed research questions and methods that are not feasibly tested on a single campus, which may also lack particular resources required for collaboration.
+- Leveraging the strengths and resources of the constituent universities affords HWW the ability to try newly developed research questions and methods that are not feasibly tested on a single campus.

-- Increasing Visibility of the Humanities: The scale of these endeavors creates opportunities for highly visible outcomes and products that will significantly highlight the vibrant cultures of humanities scholarship on each campus and throughout the consortium.
+- The unprecedented scale of HWW and its initiatives increases the visibility of the humanities, by creating opportunities for outcomes and products that will significantly highlight the vibrant cultures of humanities scholarship on each campus and throughout the consortium.

-- Creating a Platform for Humanities Advocacy: Working together, the consortium center directors can create a single “voice” that can advocate for humanities-related issues, representing the interests of 15 major research institutions.
+- Working together, the HWW partners comprise a single “voice” that can advocate for humanities-related issues, representing the interests of 15 major research institutions and beyond.